ermusthofa/randomname/README.md

 ## Helm Chart
 ---
-Helm chart used to simplify the deployment of the service.
-For mor information about `randomname-chart`, please refer to char README.
+Helm chart used to simplify the deployment of the services.
+For more informations about `randomname-chart`, please refer to chart [README](https://github.com/ermusthofa/randomname/blob/master/randomname-chart/README.md).

 ## Backend
 ---
-Backend microservices will allow frontend service to fetch random name based on https://randomuser.me.
-For a detailed explanation, please refer to the service README.
+Backend microservice will allow frontend service to fetch random name based on https://randomuser.me.
+For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/master/backend/README.md).

 ## Frontend
 ---
-Frontend microservices will allow user to get random name fetched from backend service.
-For a detailed explanation, please refer to the service README.
+Frontend microservice will allow user to get random name fetched from backend service.
+For a detailed explanation, please refer to the service [README](https://github.com/ermusthofa/randomname/blob/master/frontend/README.md).

 ## License
-License
 This project is licensed under the MIT License - see the [License.md](https://github.com/ermusthofa/randomname/blob/master/LICENSE) file for details